goto-bus-stop/sistyl/README.md

 other rulesets that also match the selector.
 Specifically, `.unset('.rem')` does *not* remove a `.keep, .rem` selector.

+### st.unset(selector, property)

+Removes a property from a ruleset.
+The same notes apply as above: only properties on the *exact* selector string will be removed.

 ### st.toString()

 Returns the CSS string for this sistyl object.
 Rulesets are separated